rg089/rg089.github.io/_pages/about.md

 ## Interests

----

-*In the (hopefully near) future, along with ny current interests, I also want to explore:*
+*In the (hopefully near) future, along with my current interests, I also want to explore:*
 * Reinforcement Learning
 * Geometric Deep Learning
 * Knowledge Graphs (and their integration into LMs)